9-1-1 Emergency Service

 Calls made to 9-1-1 (like all calls from a mobile phone) are affected by the signal strength in your location.
 For example, your call to 9-1-1 may be affected if the call is placed from a covered or underground location.
 9-1-1 service won't work during network outages, including during Planned hardware or software upgrades.

-In addition, 9-1-1 services aren't available in some areas such as the Northwest Territories and Nunavut.
+In addition, 9-1-1 services aren't available in some areas such as Nunavut.

-Provincial Basic 9-1-1 service is provided in most Lucky Mobile coverage areas in Newfoundland and Labrador and the Yukon.
+Provincial/Territorial Basic 9-1-1 service is provided in most Lucky Mobile coverage areas in the Northwest Territories, Newfoundland and Labrador and the Yukon.

 E9-1-1 service is available in most Lucky Mobile coverage areas only if the local emergency operators that are handling your 9-1-1 call are equipped to receive your GPS / location information.
 E9-1-1 service is available in most Lucky Mobile coverage areas including: